Moha3196/Tank_Royale/README.md

-_tip: For Windows use RunClient.bat and RunServer.bat for ease of use!
+* tip: For Windows use RunClient.bat and RunServer.bat for ease of use!
-only works if u have processing in PATH duh _
+only works if u have processing in PATH, duh.

 Links: